Press Brake bend radius, bend deduction, bend allowance, and K factor are critical parameters in sheet metal processing.

 The larger the V-shaped die opening, the larger the bending radius.

 With the same V-shaped die, the greater the material's tensile strength, the larger the inner radius.

 Press Brake Bend Radius Calculation

-When the material thickness is less than 6mm, the inner radius of bending is equal to the material thickness.
+The bend radius is closely related to the material thickness.
+For material thicknesses less than 6mm, the bend radius is equal to the material thickness.

 What Is the Minimum Bend Radius of Sheet Metal?

 If the bend radius is smaller, the stress on the outside of the bend will be greater and the tension will be greater.